 My point is, Parikia Paros (also called Paroikia because, you know, it is a Greek name that was never built with our alphabet in mind) isn’t necessarily the most phenomenally memorable or fantastically scenic Greek village we’ve seen but it does have pretty much the right amount of everything we associate with Greek island living to deserve kudos.
 Way to be conventionally Greek!

-Where to Stay on Paros?
+Where Should You Base Yourself on Paros?

 On many of the smaller Greek islands, choosing where to base yourself is pretty simple.
 Where can you find a taverna open all day?
 Ok, we’ll stay there.
 But Paros is just big enough to provide options, and with options come decisions, and with decisions come potential mistakes.